 Keep the Decorations Minimal

 Do the decorations really matter?
+Not for a zero waste birthday party.
 Are you trying to impress your child or the parents attending the party?
 I’m simply asking these questions because I asked myself the same ones to which I realized the decorations were more about impressing the adults.

 Skip the balloons (I know the golden number balloons are trendy but ugh…), the plastic table coverings, plastic party favors, and streamers altogether.
 They are not necessary.